Arthur William Baynham (1856-1905)

 Died: 1905 at Walsall

-Arthur William was born at West Bromwich, Staffordshire in 1856.
+Arthur William, my great-grandfather, was born at West Bromwich, Staffordshire in 1856.

 Arthur died at Walsall in 1905, aged 49.